Hi, I’m Joseph.

 2018 was a turning point for me.
 I was in my third job on the island, which was very stressful, my learning disabilities were showing, I couldn’t hide them anymore.
 It affected me emotionally which in turn affected my family...

 Over the years I had searched for private support in relation to my learning disabilities.
 This was challenging as learning difficulties are often perceived as a childhood problem and thus there is very little support available to adults.
 Not being able to find the support I needed, led me to take the challenge upon myself and create a system that I could implement to help me in my entrepreneurship.
 It entailed lots of trial and error, many workshops and books to read.
-But in the end, I finally can say that I have created a Five-Step Transformative Management Methodology (FSTMM) solution for adults with learning disabilities who are either running their own business or are employed.
+But in the end, I finally can say that I have created a Seven-Step Transformative Management Methodology (SSTMM) solution for adults with learning disabilities who are either running their own business or are employed.
 I believe that if it is implemented correctly it will greatly improve the working environment and provide a solution to their challenges.

 This was the birth of my consultancy business.